 The two weeks prior to vacation, I performed water changes aggressively—trying to get the water quality pristine before I left for the week.
 I intentionally over-fed the fish in the days before I left, to help them store up some energy reserves for the week-long fasting they were about to take.
 Over time, I have found this strategy (cleaning a lot and feeding a lot in advance) to be more reliable than hiring a ‘fish-sitter’ which invariably ends in some minor, but expensive, catastrophe.
 Captive fish, in my estimation, tend to be over-fed (or under-exercised) by wild standards and do well with the week-long fast during vacation.

-I suspect that my vacation protocol contributed two potential spawning triggers: 1) gorging on artemia, a frozen ‘live’ food and 2) changing water parameters from the increased water change activity.
-These stimuli are commonly used intentionally to trigger spawning behavior in captive fish—and while it may be a by-product of my pre-vacation protocol, it is noteworthy to consider these elements as potential replicable stimuli for triggering breeding behavior in Banggai cardinalfish.
+I suspect that my vacation protocol contributed two potential spawning triggers: 1) gorging on artemia, frozen ‘live’ food, and 2) changing water parameters from the increased water change activity.
+These stimuli are commonly used intentionally to trigger spawning behavior in captive fish—and while it may be a by-product of my pre-vacation protocol, it is noteworthy to consider these elements as potentially replicable stimuli for triggering breeding behavior in Banggai cardinalfish.

 Step 4: Catch the male, set up a brine shrimp hatchery and a grow-out tank

 Alright, well I sandwiched a few steps into one—you caught me—but this article is already awfully long.